 28 Dec Take stock of your inventory accounting method’s impact on your tax bill

 If your business involves the production, purchase or sale of merchandise, your inventory accounting method can significantly affect your tax liability.
-In some cases, using the last-in, first-out (LIFO) inventory accounting method, rather than first-in, first-out (FIFO), can reduce taxable income, giving cash flow a boost.
+In some cases, using the last-in, first-out inventory accounting method, rather than first-in, first-out, can reduce taxable income, giving cash flow a boost.
 Tax savings, however, aren’t the only factor to consider.

 FIFO assumes that merchandise is sold in the order it was acquired or produced.
 Thus, the cost of goods sold is based on older — and often lower — prices.
 The LIFO method operates under the opposite assumption: It allocates the most recent costs to the cost of sales.

-If you currently use FIFO and are contemplating a switch to LIFO, beware of the IRS’s LIFO conformity rule.
+If you currently use FIFO and are contemplating a switch to the other method, beware of the IRS’s conformity rule.
 It generally requires you to use the same inventory accounting method for tax and financial statement purposes.
-Switching to LIFO may reduce your tax bill, but it will also depress your earnings and reduce the value of inventories on your balance sheet, which may place you at a disadvantage in comparison to competitors that don’t use LIFO.
+Switching may reduce your tax bill, but it will also depress your earnings and reduce the value of inventories on your balance sheet, which may place you at a disadvantage in comparison to competitors that don’t use LIFO.
 There are various issues to address and forms to complete, so be fully informed and consult your tax advisor before making a switch.

 The method you use to account for inventory can have a big impact on your tax bill and financial statements.
 These are only a few of the factors to consider when choosing an inventory accounting method.
 Contact us for help assessing which method will provide the best fit with your current financial situation.